-After taking some photos in this place, you can choose to explore the streets inside the city walls or proceed through the Avenida dos Descobrimentos until your next destination – the museum Centro Ciência Viva de Lagos.
+After taking some photos in this place, you can explore the streets inside the city walls until you get to your next destination – the museum Centro Ciência Viva de Lagos.

 Apart from being a viewpoint where you can admire the views over the riverfront, this museum is perfect for families since it holds several exhibitions and activities for children of all ages.
 Here, science plays an important role, whether inside or outside, on the beautiful terraces and garden.

 Take the pedestrian access located in the museum to go to the Municipal Market (as an alternative, you can get there through Avenida dos Descobrimentos).

 One of the things to do in Lagos that most people don’t want to miss is a visit to this market.
 This place is composed of three floors where you can enjoy Lagos authenticity and simplicity: explore and don’t miss the opportunity to buy fresh products like fruit, vegetables, fish and seafood.

 Before returning to your car and discover the natural wonders in Lagos, I invite you to go to the Discoveries Wax Museum.

 This museum was inaugurated in October 2014 and a visit to this place should be on your list of things to do in Lagos.

 With 22 highly realistic wax statues, this museum is perfect for visitors of all ages to learn more about the Portuguese history, especially the one related to the Age of Discovery.